Reporting from Philippines: Surprising opportunities for Social and Solidarity Economy in the coronavirus era

 The topics of the Online Academy were: « Introduction to ASEC and to SSE »; « Dimensions 1 & 2 of SSE - Socially Responsible Govenance and Edifying Ethical Values »; and « The Triple Bottom Line of SSE - People, Planet and Profit ».
 145 people from 26 countries (including from Africa, Latin America, and Europe) registered for the Academy, and 85 actually attended.

-On May 9, 2020, the second session of the ASEC SSE Online Academy will convene.
-The topic is the link between SSE and SDGs.
+On May 9, 2020, the second session of the ASEC SSE Online Academy took place.
+The topic was the link between SSE and SDGs.
 ASEC Chair Datuk Dr. Denison Jayasooria will be the resource person.
-The May 9 session will be followed by an interview by the learners of any enterprise n their respective workplaces - using ASEC’s five dimensional framework - to ascertain whether the enterprise chosen for the quick evaluation can be considered to be an SSE enterprise or organization.
+The May 9 session has been followed by an interview by the learners of any enterprise n their respective workplaces - using ASEC’s five dimensional framework - to ascertain whether the enterprise chosen for the quick evaluation can be considered to be an SSE enterprise or organization.

 Little seeds of systemic change, Proofs of concept